-Ferrari started to paint at an early age under the guidance of his father, Annibal Ferrari and attended the Art Collge of Brera between 1924-1928.
+Ferrari (b.
+1908 - d.
+1972 Soncino, Italy) started to paint at an early age under the guidance of his father, Annibal Ferrari and attended the Art Collge of Brera between 1924-1928.
 Returning to Soncino (province of Cremona) after his father’s death, Ferrari became an artisan in stuccoes and fresco-painting.
 From 1932, having perfected his plaster skills at the Scuola Superiore d’Arte of Milan, and having taken part in the Mostra Provinciale di Cremone, his works became increasingly informal.
 These works were shown in January 1934 in a solo exhibition at Bottega d’Arte Giano in Soresina, but did not meet the success expected.
-However the same year the artist pursued with abstraction and experimented with composing artworks with natural elements such as bark, corn, rope, twines and wood-shaving.
+However, the same year the artist pursued with abstraction and experimented with composing artworks with natural elements such as bark, corn, rope, twine and wood-shavings.

-Ferrari’s studio moved to Palazzo Meroni in Milan from 1937 until 1958 the residence of the Manzoni family.
-He was one of the first to have recognised Piero Manzoni's talent (also born in Soncino), giving him a start at the IV Fiera Mercato in the Castello Sforzesco of Soncino in August 1956.
+Ferrari’s studio moved to Palazzo Meroni in Soncino from 1937 until 1958 which was the Piero Manzoni's family.
 Ferrari participated in further solo and group exhibitions in Italy and solo exhibitions at Galerie M Bochum, Galerie Loehr and Galerie Ernst in Germany.